“Is me being here a problem?”, I asked my son’s kindergarten teacher. “I’m worried I’m slowing down his ability to become more independent.”

-Because, babies are born “unfinished”.
-They’re brains are 75% undeveloped at birth.
+Because babies are born “unfinished”.
+Their brains are 75% undeveloped at birth.
 Key relationships literally shape the way the brain architecture completes itself.
-Early attachment style has a dramatic and long term impact on the way our children come to view and interact with the others as well as giving them a blueprint for what to expect (and accept) from future relationships.
+Early attachment style has a dramatic and long term impact on the way our children come to view and interact with others as well as giving them a blueprint for what to expect (and accept) from future relationships.

 “The more sensitive the caregiver is towards the child’s needs, the more secure the child’s relationship with that caregiver will be.”
 Rachel Samson

 The greatest influence on the quality of the attachment relationship is caregiver sensitivity; how well we attune to our babies, how accurately we understand our child’s needs, how quickly we respond to those needs and most importantly, how willing we are to align with our children.

 It is during the first three years of life – when brain development is most rapid and malleable – that we as parents can have the greatest influence on creating a secure attachment.